syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Sets the toolsList in File Explorer.
-It mapped with tool types, which is available in tools property
+The toolsList property is used to arrange the toolbar items in File Explorer control.